18F/hub/_pages/onboarding.md

 ## Help make onboarding better

-Before you begin, it’s worth pointing out that this page contains a ton of links to get you set up.
-Furthermore, we realize this might not be the easiest thing to do on your own.
-We’re working on it.
-In the meantime, if you could please keep track of what is missing and/or confusing, and let us know in #wg-onboarding channel (or “chat room”) on Slack (our internal chat client), we promise to make things better!

-Who’s “we,” you might ask?
-Well, everyone in #wg-onboarding—but specifically @melodykramer and @andrewmaier as they’ve been tasked with making onboarding better.
-So if you've got a _very_ specific question or pointed feedback, be sure to message them directly or mention them by name in the #wg-onboarding channel.

-This will make life easier for the next person being onboarded.
+18F cares about the onboarding experience.
+Throughout this process, we ask that you please keep track of what is missing or confusing, and let us know in the #wg-onboarding channel (a chat room) using Slack (our internal chat client, which you'll setup in just a minute).
+If you've got particularly pointed feedback, please direct it to Melody Kramer (@melodykramer) and Andrew Maier (@andrewmaier), as they've been asked to take the lead on improving the onboarding process itself.
+Any information you provide will make life easier for the next person joining the team.
 Thanks!

 ## Do these things immediately!